Taj Mahal, still rocking, "feels" the blues

 "The finger-picking style the world came to use began in West Africa," he said.
 "I'm of the opinion that it moved north through Morocco to Spain."

-The audience loved it -- and his imposing yet friendly presence on stage, laced with humor and a love of what he does for a living.
+The audience loved it -- and his imposing yet friendly presence on stage, laced with humour and a love of what he does for a living.

 He has been at this for a long time, ever since the 1950s when his Springfield, Massachusetts, home had a welcome invasion of musical émigrés from the South that got him into music.